Imperfect Competition in Markets for Short-Circuit Current Services: Conclusion and Future Work

 A bilevel model has been introduced to explore potential market power issues in SCC services, allowing to capture strategic behaviors of some agents.
 Given the non-convex nature of the lower-level problem, as it contains binary commitment variables for SGs, directly replacing it by its KKT conditions is not a suitable approach for eventually obtaining an equivalent single-level problem.
 Therefore, a primal-dual formulation is employed instead to solve the model, which has been shown to work effectively in this setting.

 Case studies based on a modified IEEE 30-bus system have revealed how strategic units exert market power in SCC services to achieve higher revenues.
 Generators located next to critical buses in terms of SCC requirements have been shown to effectively manipulate prices for this service in their own benefit.
 Furthermore, they could also stay online for a longer time, in order to both capture the higher prices for a sustained period and create barriers for other providers of this service.
+Consequently, it is demonstrated that these generators could achieve three times the revenue compared with scenarios where they do not exert market power.
 This has the double effect of limiting the profits of non-strategic units and leading to a higher service cost to consumers, highlighting the need to carefully design SCC markets.

-Given the issues identified with regards to imperfect competition in SCC markets, the main line for future work is to develop strategies to mitigate this market power.
-Potential countermeasures could be considered at both the market and technical levels, such as limiting the bid or clearing price of SCC services, weighing the negative impacts of installing new units in buses that are prone to trigger market power when planning the system, and investing in the nonprofitable synchronous condenser to a proper location.
+The core novelty of this paper lies in the rigorous primal‑dual reformulation of an SCC‑constrained bilevel model for quantifying market power in SCC ancillary service markets, with key practical implications summarized as follows.
+Detailed market power studies for specific power systems should be carried out before determining if a market for SCC is suitable for those systems, given that alternative SCC procurement mechanisms (e.g., cost-based contracts, grid codes) would also be feasible complements for bus-specific SCC needs.
+Given the issues identified with regard to imperfect competition in SCC markets, potential countermeasures could be considered at both the market and technology levels, such as limiting the clearing price of SCC services, weighing the negative impacts of installing new units in buses that are prone to trigger market power when planning the system.
+Investing in synchronous condensers at proper locations would also be effective, making it relevant to analyze who should own and bear the investment costs.